ministryofjustice/hmpps-digital-prison-reporting-mi-ui/README.md

 ## Deployment to Cloud Platform Environment

-The app is deployed to the namespace: `digital-prison-reporting-mi-<env>`.
+The app is deployed to the namespace: `hmpps-digital-prison-reporting-mi-<env>`.

-Config for the dev environment can be found here: https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/digital-prison-reporting-mi-dev
+Config for the dev environment can be found here: https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-digital-prison-reporting-mi-dev

 The CPE deployment for this app consists of:
 - A service account for CircleCI.